M - F: 8:30am - 5pm ET

 Employer-sponsored retirement plans that are subject to the RMD rules include qualified pension plans, qualified stock bonus plans, and qualified profit-sharing plans, including 401(k) plans.
 Section 457(b) plans and Section 403(b) plans are also subject to these rules.
 If you are uncertain as to whether the RMD rules apply to your employer-sponsored plan, you should consult your plan administrator or a tax professional.

 Other employer retirement plans, like 401(k)s, typically don’t pay benefits as annuities; the distribution (and investment) options available may be limited.
 This may be important because if you’re trying to stretch your assets, you’ll want to withdraw money from your retirement accounts as slowly as possible.
-Doing so will preserve the principal balance, and will also give those funds the chance to continue growing tax-deferred during your retirement years.
+Doing so may help to preserve the principal balance, and will also give those funds the chance to continue accumulating tax-deferred during your retirement years.

 Generally, your first required distribution from a traditional IRA or retirement plan is in the year you reach age 70 1/2.
 However, you have some flexibility as to when you actually have to take this first-year distribution.
 You can take it during the year you reach age 70 1/2, or you can delay it until April 1 of the following year.